-The Banjar to Jibhi shared cab fare was Rs.50 per person.
+- I took Banjar to Jibhi shared cab, and the fare was Rs.50 per person.

 Note – Prices can be subject to change.

-I hope that you will not be going to find your way tricky anymore till Jibhi.
+I hope you will no longer find your way tricky until Jibhi Onwards.

-Jibhi is not a very big town that requires many days to explore around & I am suggesting this from an exploration point of view.
+Jibhi is NOT a very big town that requires many days to explore around & that I have said from an exploration point of view.